Heartland Media: History

-In 2015, US Television Holdings would acquire CBS affiliate KHSL-TV in Chico, California from GOCOM Media, LLC, in a deal that also concurrently saw the station's LMA partner, NBC affiliate KNVN, sold by K4 Media Holdings to Maxair Media, LLC, with KHSL selling up to 15 percent of KNVN's advertising time.
+In 2015, US Television Holdings would acquire CBS affiliate KHSL-TV in Chico, California, from GOCOM Media, LLC, in a deal that also concurrently saw the station's LMA partner, NBC affiliate KNVN, sold by K4 Media Holdings to Maxair Media, LLC, with KHSL selling up to 15 percent of KNVN's advertising time.

-On August 26, 2016, Hartland agreed to acquire ABC affiliate WAAY-TV in Huntsville, Alabama from Calkins Media, as that company sold the rest of its television stations to Raycom Media, who already owned WAFF in the market.
+On August 26, 2016, Heartland agreed to acquire ABC affiliate WAAY-TV in Huntsville, Alabama, from Calkins Media, as that company sold the rest of its television stations to Raycom Media, who already owned WAFF in the market.
 The sale closed on May 1, 2017.

 On June 13, 2016, USA Television MidAmerica Holdings, a Heartland Media and MSouth Equity Partners, announced its acquisition of five small-market stations owned by Nexstar Broadcasting Group and Media General for $115 million.
 The stations were sold to allow Nexstar to comply with FCC ownership rules as part of its acquisition of Media General, particularly in regards to national market coverage and rules forbidding duopolies in these markets, which are among the smallest in the United States.
 The deal was consummated upon the approval of Nexstar's merger with Media General on January 17.

 On October 1, 2019, Allen Media Broadcasting, a subsidiary of Entertainment Studios, announced that it would acquire 11 of USA TV's stations for $290 million.
 Heartland management would continue to manage the stations.
 The sale was approved by the FCC on November 22, 2019.